Essential Oils for Gout Pain Relief

 Source: The Complete Book of Essential Oils and Aromatherapy

-Buy essential oils from Aromatics International (recommended).
+Buy essential oils at Aromatics International or Rocky Mountain Oils.

 Photo Credit: James Heilman, MD - Own work, CC BY-SA 4.0, via Wikimedia Commons